k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric uses data from multiple external sources.
 To ensure the integrity of the data you fetch, store and generate, Fabric provides:

-\- A: Strong authorization and authentication to protect systems from incoming requests when exposing the data as web-services.
+\- A: Strong authorization and authentication to protect systems from incoming requests when exposing the data as Web-Services.

 \- B: Data masking to hide real data during development or QA phases.

-\- C: Encryption of all micro-databases (LUI) created at any time.
+\- C: Encryption of all (LUI) micro-databases created at any time.
 A different master key is used for each LUI, meaning if you managed to access one LUI it doesn't give you the ability to access all other LUIs.

 \- D: Encryption of part of an LUI according to specifications provided by the LU designer.